0

 If your YPT will expire within

-the year for which you are registering, by local rule, please log on to
+the year for which you are registering, by local rule you need to

 My.Scouting.org